 If you’ve tried this recipe, please rate it and leave a comment on this post.
 I love hearing feedback from you.
 It helps me and other readers too!
 If you love Pinterest, feel free to leave a comment and photo there too.
 Also, if you like to share, use the hashtag #thecarefreekitchen on Instagram and tag me @thecarefreekitchen so I can find you and give your post some love.
 You can also find me on Facebook at The Carefree Kitchen.
 Thank you!!

-Follow these step-by-step instructions on making the best apple pie recipe from scratch.
+Follow these step-by-step Apple Pie recipe instructions to make the absolute best homemade apple pie.
 It's filled with juicy cinnamon-flavored apples, all baked into a tender and flaky homemade pie crust.
-This homemade apple pie is everyone's favorite All-American dessert!